renovatebot/renovate/docs/usage/upgrade-recommendations.md

 #### You'll be ready for CVE patches

 Thirdly, you'll be ready when a upstream package releases a patch for a critical CVE.
-If you're current, you can review and merge Renovate's PR and be done.
+If you're current, you can review and merge Renovate's PR quickly.

-If you're badly behind on updates you'll have a bad time because you must read _more_ changelogs and make _more_ changes before you can merge the critical patch.
+If you're badly behind on updates you'll have a bad time, because you must read _more_ changelogs and make _more_ changes before you can merge the critical patch.

-To summarize: be kind to future you, and update your dependencies often.

 ## Starting from a new project